sfkpmr/docker-backup-script/README.md

 # docker-backup-script
-A simple script for backing up Docker binds.
+A simple script for backing up all Docker binds to one tar.gz file.
 Easily run with crontab.